archywillhe/0a-Jekyll/_posts/2015-06-30-danceprincecom-is-now-live.md

 <img src="https://d3ui957tjb5bqd.cloudfront.net/images/screenshots/products/32/322/322742/dicot-magazine-wordpress-theme-2_1-o.png?1422369547">
 </p>

 Sadly I don't have a use case for it.
 I wanted to give it to the friend I made the promise with, but as a designer and a developer, that just doesn't feel right.
-So I decided to use it to boostrap the old project of mine and see if I can have something for my friend's birthday this year.
+So I decided to use it to bootstrap the old project of mine and see if I can have something for my friend's birthday this year.

 Yesterday was the day, and I barely made it.